 Events

-Available custom event types:
+Available custom event types and their payloads (event.detail):

 embedCardForm already allows you to set up event listeners, but if for some reason you don't want to set them up immediately or your framework makes it unnecessarily hard to do, you can use the standard addEventListener method instead, e.g.: